mck-/Open-VRP/README.md

 The ultimate vision for Open VRP is a simple intuitive embedded language for the OR community, free for anyone.

 ## Usage
+Check the [Wiki](https://github.com/mck-/Open-VRP/wiki) for more documentation, the following is a short summary of the main functionality.

-`solve-plot` expects a problem object and an algo object.
-It calls `solve-prob` and `plot-solution`.
+`solve-prob` expects a problem object and an algo object.

 `test-vrp`, `solomon25`, `solomon100`, `christofides-1` and `christofides-2` are pre-loaded demo problems.
 To use Tabu Search:

 ```
-(solve-plot test-vrp (make-instance 'tabu-search :iterations 10 :animate T))
+(solve-prob test-vrp (make-instance 'tabu-search :iterations 10 :animatep T))
-(solve-plot solomon100 (make-instance 'tabu-search :iterations 100))
+(solve-prob solomon100 (make-instance 'tabu-search :iterations 100))
-(solve-plot christofides-2 (make-instance 'tabu-search :iterations 50))
+(solve-prob christofides-2 (make-instance 'tabu-search :iterations 50))
 ```

+By default, these pre-loaded problems will plot to `plots/name.png` and log to `run-logs/name.txt` where _name_ refers to the `:name` slot of the _Problem_ object. `(toggle-plot <problem>)` to disable plotting the final solution. `(toggle-log-file <problem>)` to disable logging to file, but to the REPL.

+If you find the legend in the way, turn it off with `(toggle-legend <problem>)`.

-When :animate is set to T, each iteration will produce a plot in run-frames/Iteration x.png (much slower).
+When :animatep is set to T, each iteration will produce a plot in run-frames/Iteration x.png (much slower, since it needs to plot each iteration).
+You may use `(toggle-animate <algo>)` to turn it off.

 You can define your own problem objects with: